 is a major airport in Philadelphia, Pennsylvania, United States, and is the largest airport in the Delaware Valley region and in the state.

-The airport is about 7 miles (12 km) southwest the home stadium of the National Football League’s Philadelphia Eagles in Philadelphia city and about 55 miles (85 km) southwest Mercer County NJ.
+The airport is about 7 miles (12 km) southwest of the home stadium of the National Football League’s Philadelphia Eagles in Philadelphia City and about 55 miles (85 km) southwest of Mercer County NJ.

 Starting in 1925 the Pennsylvania National Guard used the PHL site (known as Hog Island) as a training airfield.
 During World War II the United States Army Air Forces used the airport as a First Air Force training airfield.
 During 1945 the Air Force reduced its use of the airport and it was returned to civil control that September.

 The airport is a major international hub for American Airlines and a regional cargo hub for UPS Airlines.
 The airport has service to destinations in the United States, Canada, the Caribbean, Latin America, Europe, and the Middle East.